If you enjoy steak and eggs for breakfast, you will love this Steakhouse Brunch Crostada.

 Bake until golden brown.

 Transfer to serving platter and garnish with baby spinach and diced tomatoes.
+Find more information.
 Cut into wedges and serve warm.

 Serve with additional hot sauce or ranch dressing if desired.